Generic selectors

 Notice that there is also a difference in how we are to deal with these two situations.
 A physically sick person is to ask an elder to pray for them whereas we are to pray directly to God in the case of a transgression.
 The former involves faith through an anointing by an elder in the name of the Lord while the latter is faith through personal prayer to God for forgiveness and healing.

 Obviously, there are two different healings: one for physical afflictions and the other for spiritual transgressions.
 But what does it mean to be spiritually healed?
-Notice what it says in 1 Peter 2:24: “Who Himself bore our sins within His own body on the tree, so that we, being dead to sins, may live unto righteousness; by Whose stripes you were healed.”
-This is actually quoting Isaiah 53:5, which says, “But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.”
+Notice what it says in 1 Peter 2:24: “[Jesus Christ] bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness–by whose stripes you were healed.”
+This is actually quoting Isaiah 53:5, which says, “But He was wounded for our transgressions, He was bruised for our iniquities; The chastisement for our peace was upon Him, And by His stripes we are healed.”
 (Isaiah 53:5).
 This is unmistakable.
 Jesus Christ suffered in His body not only for our physical healing but so that we may be healed of our transgressions, iniquities, and sins.
 These are spiritual conditions because transgressions, iniquities, and sins are violations of God’s Law.

 HEBREWS 5:7-9 Who, in the days of His flesh, offered up both prayers and supplications with strong crying and tears to Him Who was able to save Him from death, and was heard because He feared God.
 8 Although He was a Son, yet He learned obedience from the things that He suffered; 9 And having been perfected, He became the Author of eternal salvation to all those who obey Him,